Skip to main content

 Literal

 Literal simply renders the value of the reference field.
 This will usually be a sysId, but some referenced entities use other fields as 'foreign keys', e.g. life_cycle_stage and life_cycle_stage_status.
-Here the content of the reference field already is the content you want render in JSON.
+Here the content of the reference field already is the content you want to render in JSON.

 squid by arc46 attempts to preconfigure all Literal references.
 If we missed one, please give us a heads-up at support.